TotallyJewishTravel

 Sephardim (Spain, Portugal, North Africa and Middle East)

 Sephardic Jews have many of their own customs.
 The holiday of Passover probably has the most differences in customs between the Sephardic and Ashkenazi communities.
-Jews in Spain wear white clothing to the seder while the one who leads the seder wears a white robe.
+Jews in Spain wear white clothing to the seder, and the person leading the seder wears a white robe.
 The leader of the seder walks around the table with the seder plate three times and taps each guest on the head.
 This tradition actually started in Spain and was later adopted by the Moroccan Jewish community.

 Many Sephardic Jews have a tradition to whip the wrist of the person sitting next to them at the seder while singing Dayanu.
 This is to symbolize the whips that the Israelite slaves experienced.
 This tradition began with the Jews in Spain and many Sephardic Jews continue to do so today, including those from Iran and Afghanistan.